windKusanagi/github_api_ionic/README.md

-A small ionic3 app that uses github_api.
+A small ionic3 app that uses github_api to search user's profile and corresponding repositories.

 ## How to use this template